Ingerthorpe

-Ingerthorpe is a hamlet and former civil parish about 7 mi from Harrogate, now in the parish of Markington with Wallerthwaite, in the Harrogate district, in the county of North Yorkshire, England.
+Ingerthorpe is a hamlet and former civil parish about 7 mi from Harrogate, now in the parish of Markington with Wallerthwaite, in the county of North Yorkshire, England.
 In 1931 the parish had a population of 64.

+From 1974 to 2023 it was part of the Borough of Harrogate.
+It is now administered by the unitary North Yorkshire Council.

 History

 The name "Ingerthorpe" means 'Ingrid's outlying farm/settlement'.
 Earthworks that are purported to be Ingerthorpe medieval village are visible on historic air photos, however they have been listed as rejected or doubtful.
-Ingerthorpe is not in the Domesday Book and wasn't mentioned before the late 12th century.
-Ingerthorpe was formerly a township in the parish of Ripon, from 1866 Ingerthorpe was a civil parish in its own right until it was abolished and merged with Markington with Wallerthwaite on 1 April 1937.
+Ingerthorpe is not recorded in the Domesday Book and it was not mentioned before the late 12th century.
+Ingerthorpe was formerly a township in the parish of Ripon; from 1866 Ingerthorpe was a civil parish in its own right until it was abolished and merged with Markington with Wallerthwaite on 1 April 1937.